The Difference Between Constructive and Destructive Anger

 Constructive anger is helpful to understand the situation of yourself and others.

-Constructive anger is therapeutic which means it can help you better understand your circumstances, others, and yourself.
+Constructive anger is therapeutic, which means it can help you better understand your circumstances, others, and yourself.

 Furthermore, for anger to be productive and managed, a person must be conscious of it and acknowledge their own and others’ needs.
 Here, your anger is channeled to gain control of the situation and retain your self-respect.